-- 1. Remove the terminal box lid. - 2.
+- 1. Remove the auxiliary terminal box lid. - 2.
 Identify the sensor leads at the terminal block and where each sensor is fitted - 3.
 Measure the resistance between the white and each red wire of one sensor - 4.
-Calculate the sensor temperature from the measured resistance - 5.
-Compare calculated temperature with temperature indicated by external monitoring equipment (if available) - 6.
+Calculate the sensor temperature from the measured resistance - Compare calculated temperature with temperature indicated by external monitoring equipment (if available) - 6.
 Compare alarm and shutdown signal settings (if available) with recommended settings - 7.
 Repeat steps 3 to 7 for each sensor - 8.
-Refit the terminal box lid. - 9.
+Refit the auxiliary terminal box lid. - 9.
 Contact Cummins Customer Service Help Desk to replace faulty sensors.
+Main stator RTD are not replaceable.
+Bearing RTD are replaceable.